redhat-openstack/website/source/uncategorized/deploying-rdo-to-a-virtual-machine-environment-using-rdo-via-instack.html.md

         # update the config file to survive reboots
         sudo sed -i "s/=enforcing/=permissive/" /etc/selinux/config

 The user performing all of the installations needs to have passwordless sudo enabled.
-Create a user and then run the following commands, replacing "stack" with the name of the user you just created.
+Create a user and then run the following commands, replacing "stack" with the name of the user you just created. **This step is NOT optional, you must create an additional user.
+Do not run rest of the script as root.**

        sudo echo "stack ALL=(root) NOPASSWD:ALL" >> /etc/sudoers.d/stack
        sudo chmod 0440 /etc/sudoers.d/stack